Supervised vs Unsupervised Machine Learning in M&E

 Content Performance Tracking

 The top 9 media and tech companies are slated to spend more than 140 billion on content in 2022.
-With more content changing hands than ever before, content performance tracking is a crucial function for distributor teams attempting to valuate assets and track or forecast revenue.
+With more content changing hands than ever before, content performance tracking is a crucial function for distributor teams attempting to valuate assets.

 Unsupervised ML can determine the mappings between asset names and ID’s, dramatically reducing the resources required to effectively track the revenue and viewing performance of an asset.
 By supplying fast, accurate data, ML also allows content owners to make smarter decisions as they distribute and price their asset library.